-Hoi An’s lantern festival, perhaps more than any other place or festival in the country, symbolises the allure of Vietnam.
-Lanterns and their magical glow are synonymous with Hoi An, and they come into their own every month during the Hoi An Lantern Festival.
+Hoi An lantern festival, perhaps more than any other place or festival in the country, symbolizes the allure of Vietnam.
+Lanterns and their magical glow are synonymous with Hoi An, and they shine brightly every month during the Hoi An Lantern Festival.

-The Hoi An lantern festival takes place on the 14th day of the lunar month, which marks the full moon, from 6 to around 10 pm.
-Most people prefer to arrive early – often before 6 pm – so they can enjoy dinner and sunset before the glimmering colourful lanterns steal the show.
-The festival is celebrated in and around the old town, especially in areas near the Hoai River, the Hoi Bridge and the Japanese Covered Bridge.
+Hoi An Lantern Festival takes place on the 14th day of the lunar month, which marks the full moon, from 6 to around 10 pm.
+Most people prefer to arrive early, often before 6 pm, so they can enjoy dinner and the sunset before the glimmering colorful lanterns steal the show.
+The festival is celebrated in and around the old town, particularly in areas near the Hoai River, the Hoi Bridge, and the Japanese Covered Bridge.

 |2023||July||July 1st and 31st,2023|

-Although the Hoi An Lantern Festival is a monthly celebration on the lunar calendar, we suggest you take into account Hoi An’s climate and seasons when visiting.
-The dry season in the region runs from February to September, and this is probably the ideal time to visit.
+Although the Hoi An Lantern Festival is a monthly celebration on the lunar calendar, we suggest taking into account Hoi An’s climate and seasons when visiting.
+The dry season in the region runs from February to September, which is probably the ideal time to visit.
 Unless you are a fan of tropical storms, the monsoon season (October – February) is not the best time for a visit.

 If you’re heading to Hoi An but can’t make the festival, check out some of the best things to do in Hoi An.